Chart Color Schemes

 The level of cultural diversity witnessed in Newport was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Newport's cultural diversity was found to be above average, with 23.9% of its population born overseas and 18.2% speaking a language other than English at home.
-Christianity was the main religion in Newport, comprising 42.6% of its population.
-Notably, Judaism was overrepresented in Newport compared to Greater Melbourne, making up 0.3% versus 1.0%.
+Christianity was the dominant religion in Newport as of 2016, comprising 42.6% of people.
+Notably, Judaism was overrepresented in Newport compared to Greater Melbourne, with 0.3% versus 1.0%.

 Frequently Asked Questions - Diversity